Phonon condensation and cooling via nonlinear feedback

+We also compare this distribution with that produced by a simple resonant drive at $\omega_1$, with the drive amplitude chosen so that the mean energy of the fundamental mode is the same in both cases.
+For a simple drive, the energy follows a noncentral $\chi^2$ distribution; Appendix~\ref{appendix:simpledrive} gives the analytical derivation and the corresponding energy variance.
+As shown in Fig.~\ref{fig:phononstatistics}d, the energy distributions for the simple drive (red dashed line) and the feedback case (blue solid line) nearly overlap.
+This indicates that the feedback protocol preserves the same level of amplitude coherence of the amplified fundamental mode as in the simple-drive case.
+Its advantage instead lies in combining this near-coherent amplification with simultaneous cooling of all higher modes.

-By plotting the phase portrait, we show the amplitude coherence of the lowest mode in the feedback-induced steady state.
+By examining the phase space distribution, we demonstrate the amplitude coherence of the fundamental mode in the feedback-induced steady state.
 We are also interested in the phase coherence, which can be determined by the linewidth of the noise power spectral density $S_{Q_1Q_1}(\omega)$.
 The spectral density is obtained by the Fourier transform of autocorrelation function, i.e.,